mkordas/twitty/README.md

 We appreciate people have day jobs and other commitments, so please let us know if you need more time!

-Please do not publish your solution, for example on your blog or source control site.
+Please do not publish your solution, for example on your blog.